Adelic line bundles on quasi-projective varieties: Volumes and equidistribution

-Here $d\mu_{\overline L,v}$ is a canonical probability measure over $X_{K_v}^\an$, defined using the recent theory of Chambert-Loir and Ducros in \cite{CD} if $v$ is non-archimedean.
+Here $d\mu_{\overline L,v}$ is a canonical probability measure on $X_{K_v}^\an$, defined using the recent theory of Chambert-Loir and Ducros in \cite{CLD} if $v$ is non-archimedean.
 This generalizes the Monge--Amp\`ere measure and the Chambert-Loir measure from the projective case to the quasi-projective case.

-If $X$ is projective over $K$, the equidistribution theorem is proved by the works of Szpiro--Ullmo--Zhang \cite{SUZ}, Chambert-Loir \cite{CL}, and Yuan \cite{Yua1}.
+If $k=\ZZ$ and $X$ is projective over $K$, the equidistribution theorem is proved by Szpiro--Ullmo--Zhang \cite{SUZ}, Chambert-Loir \cite{CL}, and Yuan \cite{Yua1}.
 Our current theorem still follows the variational principle of the pioneering work \cite{SUZ}, applying our adelic Hilbert--Samuel formula and adelic bigness theorem.

-We can further generalize our equidistribution theorem in two different aspects, which gives us an equidistribution theorem (Theorem \ref{equi5}) and an equidistribution conjecture (Conjecture \ref{equi1}).
+We can further generalize our equidistribution theorem in two different aspects, which give us an equidistribution theorem (Theorem \ref{equi5}) and an equidistribution conjecture (Conjecture \ref{equi1}).
 The equidistribution theorem considers a projective and flat morphism of quasi-projective varieties over a number field or a function field of one variable, and its proof follows a strategy of Moriwaki \cite{Mor3}.
 The equidistribution conjecture considers quasi-projective varieties over finitely generated fields, which is stated as follows.